 Second year students (MX2) travel to First Nations communities of Northern Manitoba.
 They spend a week learning about Indigenous culture by living and serving alongside the people while building relationships.

 Third year students (MX3) have the opportunity of ministering in international settings for 3 weeks in locations like Germany, Mexico, Belize, Nicaragua, Cuba, Paraguay, Bolivia, the Philippines, and England.
+In 2022, MX3 will travel to Spain!
 Students are encouraged to fund-raise the support needed for this trip.